awslabs/aws-sdk-android-samples/AndroidPubSubWebSocket/README.md

       * aws-android-sdk-core-X.X.X.jar
       * aws-android-sdk-iot-X.X.X.jar

-    **Note**:  Adding support for MQTT over WebSocket connections is only available in the Paho project nightly builds.
-The Gradle file is currently configured to add the Paho snapshot repository.
-This project will be updated to the official build after release as part of [Eclipse Neon](https://projects.eclipse.org/projects/technology.paho/releases/1.2.0).

 1. This sample requires Cognito to authorize to AWS IoT and establish a WebSocket connection.
 Use Amazon Cognito to create a new identity pool:
     1. In the [Amazon Cognito Console](https://console.aws.amazon.com/cognito/), select`Create Identity Pool`.
     1. Ensure`Enable access to unauthenticated identities` is checked.
 This allows the sample application to assume the unauthenticated role associated with this identity pool.